 Nasal breathing plays a crucial role in managing panic attacks.
 It promotes relaxation and reduces anxiety by activating the parasympathetic nervous system.
 The slow, controlled nature of nasal breathing helps regulate heart rate during panic attacks, ensuring a calmer state.
 By incorporating nasal breathing techniques, individuals can find relief from the symptoms of panic attacks.
 It is an effective and natural method that can be used alongside other strategies such as mindfulness, progressive muscle relaxation, or cognitive-behavioral therapy (CBT).
 Nasal breathing is a simple yet powerful tool that can be practiced anytime, anywhere.

 Slow, controlled breathing is of utmost importance when it comes to stopping panic attacks.
 By engaging in this technique, you activate the body’s relaxation response, which helps alleviate the symptoms of a panic attack.
-One of the key benefits of slow breathing is the increase in oxygen supply to the brain (as well as the reduction in loss of carbon dioxide from the body), which can significantly reduce panic symptoms.
+One of the key benefits of slow breathing is the increase in oxygen supply to the brain (as well as the reduction in the loss of carbon dioxide from the body), which can significantly reduce panic symptoms.
 Additionally, the act of slow exhales stimulates the vagus nerve, responsible for promoting relaxation in the body.
 Controlled breathing also works wonders in reducing muscle tension and lowering heart rate.

 Techniques such as grounding, taught by mental health professionals, help people overcome panic attacks or high levels of distress.
-Grounding emphasises moving away from unhelpful thoughts and unwanted internal experiences by connecting to the ‘now’, by engaging our five senses.
+Grounding emphasizes moving away from unhelpful thoughts and unwanted internal experiences by connecting to the ‘now’, by engaging our five senses.
 Another way to view this process is the act of moving away from our ‘emotional brain’ to our logical or ‘executive brain’ (frontal lobes).

 Numerous grounding techniques may be used, including:

-With a body scan, you start by focusing your attention at the top of your head and move down to your toes.
+With a body scan, you start by focusing your attention on the top of your head and move down to your toes.
 Throughout that time, you seek to take notice of the sensations you feel at each point of the body.

-The 5-4-3-2-1 technique involves identifying five things you can see, four things you can feel/touch, three things you can hear, two things you can smell and one thing you can taste.
+The 5-4-3-2-1 technique involves identifying five things you can see, four things you can feel/touch, three things you can hear, two things you can smell, and one thing you can taste.
 Focus on each item in turn.

 You can use different temperatures to ground yourself to the present.
-Focussing on the senses associated with holding something like an ice cube, or a mug of hot water, allows you to notice what it feels like and what your body does in reaction to the sensation.
+Focusing on the senses associated with holding something like an ice cube, or a mug of hot water, allows you to notice what it feels like and what your body does in reaction to the sensation.

 When listening to a song it can be beneficial to focus attention on the lyrics or the instrumentals.
 Music can often evoke physical sensations, or specific feelings within the body, and it can help to focus on these experiences.

-Understanding brain functioning and the fight or flight response is essential when it comes to managing panic attacks.
-Nasal breathing along with slow, controlled breathing techniques play a significant role in providing relief during these episodes.
-Incorporating bobi into panic attack management offers an effective solution for incorporating these breathing techniques.
-By promoting slow breathing, bobi helps regulate the body’s stress response, providing a sense of control during panic attacks. bobi also represents a unique grounding tool that facilitates almost instantaneous changes to brain functioning.
+By promoting slow breathing, bobi helps regulate the body’s stress response, providing a sense of control during panic attacks.
 Integrating bobi into your daily routine can provide ongoing support and relief from panic attacks.
 So, next time you experience a panic attack, let bobi guide and support you.
-Buy your bobi here!

 While panic attacks are intense, sudden episodes of fear, anxiety attacks are described as being more prolonged.
 Panic attacks often come without a specific trigger, whereas anxiety attacks can be related to specific stressors.
 Panic attacks also have a shorter duration compared to anxiety attacks.